 - 1/2 pound coarse ground beef chuck or sirloin, or lamb

 - Few grinds black pepper

 - 1/4 cup pine nuts, toasted

 For the dough:

 Proof the yeast by dissolving it in ¼ cup of the warm water with the sugar and letting it activate for about 15 minutes.

 Whisk together the flour and salt in a mixer bowl or medium bowl.
 Create a well in the center and add the oil and proofed yeast mixture.
-Using a stand mixer fitted with the hook attachment or by hand, slowly work the wet ingredients into the dry, adding the 1 cup and 1 tablespoon of water slowly.
+Using a stand mixer fitted with the hook attachment or by hand, slowly work the wet ingredients into the dry, adding the remaining 3/4 cup water slowly.